amithachari/ur5_ROS-Gazebo/README.md

 # ur5_ROS-Gazebo
 Simulation of UR5 on gazebo to pick and place blocks based on the size and shape of each block to sort them.

-This is the project for Introduction to Robotics The task of the project is to sort the blocks on a conveyor, pick and place each of the blocks into different place based on the weight of the block.
+This repository demonstrates the project for Introduction to Robotics.
+The task of the project is to sort the blocks on a conveyor, pick and place each of the blocks into different place based on the weight of the block.
 The main goal of the robot is to pick and place task given certain inputs.
+The robot used for the project is UR5 from universal robots.
+UR5 uses a USB cam to detect the red or blue box on the conveyor using (ur5_vision.py) and it publishes its position.
+The UR5 then plans its motions using the node ur5_mp.py to follow the box.
+Once the position of the gripper is close to the box, it will turn on the gripper.
+The vacuum grippers provided by the gazebo plugin provide only limited force, so we must append multiple grippers in order to lift the blocks.

 #Implementation of the task in Gazebo